Haydn Bunton Jr.: South Adelaide, 1975 to 1982

 After a two-year sabbatical, Bunton returned to coach South Adelaide in 1975.
 As with Subiaco, the Panthers had struggled severely ever since World War II, playing in the finals only during the three years of Neil Kerley's tenure as captain-coach.
-Unlike Subiaco, South Adelaide's improvement under Bunton's patented methods of fast, skilful football was gradual, but the Panthers played in the major round for the first time in eleven years in 1977 and two years later played in only its second grand final since the war (and last to date, as of 2019).
+Unlike Subiaco, South Adelaide's improvement under Bunton's patented methods of fast, skilful football was gradual, but the Panthers played in the major round for the first time in eleven years in 1977 and two years later played in only their second grand final since the war and last to date as of 2025.

-However, on a muddy ground and extremely windy if dry day Port's experience and luck with the toss told: the Magpies' five goals with the breeze was more than South could manage for a day when not one goal was kicked against the wind and by the last quarter South had little left in them, losing by the score of 3-14 (32) to 9-9 (63).
+However, on a muddy ground and extremely windy if dry day Port's experience and luck with the toss told: the Magpies' five goals with the breeze was more than South could manage for an afternoon when not one goal was kicked against the wind and by the last quarter South had little left in them, losing by the score of 3.14 (32) to 9.9 (63).
 The Panthers did, however, win the NFL night series with VFA and WAFL clubs plus representative teams from "developing" football states in both 1978 and 1979.
 However, despite playing in the finals and achieving South Adelaide's best minor round since 1964 in the 1981 season, a decline to third last in 1982 saw Bunton replaced by Graham Cornes for 1983.